Lansdale/Doylestown Line

 The Lansdale/Doylestown Line is a SEPTA Regional Rail line connecting Center City Philadelphia to Doylestown in Bucks County, Pennsylvania.
+With 9,257 daily riders every weekday in FY 2024, it is the second busiest line in SEPTA's Regional Rail network.

 Until 1981, diesel-powered trains continued on the Bethlehem Branch from Lansdale to Quakertown, Bethlehem, and Allentown.
-Restored service has been proposed, but is not planned by SEPTA.
-The line is currently used by the East Penn Railroad, serving Quakertown's industrial complexes and distribution centers.
-With around 17,000 daily riders every weekday in 2019, it is the second busiest line in SEPTA's Regional Rail network.
+Restored service on that portion has been proposed, but is not planned by SEPTA.
+The line is currently used by the East Penn Railroad for freight.